-In the Jewish faith tradition, there are courts that are specific to Judaism which play an important part in the life of married persons who are seeking a divorce.
+In the Jewish faith tradition, some courts are specific to Judaism, which play an essential part in married persons seeking a divorce.
 Known as a Beit Din (rabbinical court), these courts supervised the process of applying for a Get.

-A get is a document created by a rabbi familiar with Jewish Law on divorce that will allow a man and woman to get a divorce in their faith.
+A get is a document created by a rabbi familiar with Jewish Law on divorce that will allow a man and woman to divorce in their faith.
 For Jewish people, simply going to the civil courthouse and getting a divorce like any other citizen of the State of Texas is insufficient.
-Obtaining a get is essential to their being able to move forward in living their lives as Jewish people.
+Obtaining a get is essential to their moving forward in living their lives as Jewish people.

-If you are Jewish then you probably know already that without a get you and your spouse will remain married in the eyes of your faith even if you have successfully been divorced by the State of Texas.
-It is the responsibility of the husband to obtain the get and to present it to his wife.
-As a wife, if you are not presented with a get and subsequently have a child with another man that child cannot marry within the Jewish faith.
+If you are Jewish, then you probably know already that without a get, you and your spouse will remain married in the eyes of your faith even if the State of Texas has successfully divorced you.
+It is the husband's responsibility to obtain the get and present it to his wife.
+As a wife, if you are not presented with a get and subsequently have a child with another man, that child cannot marry within the Jewish faith.

-The supervision of obtaining a valid get is done by a beit din.
-This is a court that is run by rabbis for Jewish people.
+A beit din does the supervision of obtaining a valid get.
+This is a court that rabbis run for Jewish people.
 Complex cases and the obtaining of gets are the primary jobs of this court.
-If you are in a marriage that needs dispute resolution a beit din can be of assistance as well.
-Jewish law states that when two spouses have a dispute that they must submit their dispute to the beit din rather than the civil courts.
-If you are not able to settle your issues outside of court you are to proceed to a beit din before entering into a civil trial in regard to your divorce.
+If you are in a marriage that needs dispute resolution, a beit din can also be of assistance.
+Jewish Law states that when two spouses have a dispute, they must submit their dispute to the beit din rather than the civil courts.
+If you cannot settle your issues outside of court, you are to proceed to a beit din before entering into a civil trial regarding your divorce.

-For what it’s worth- Jewish law strongly encourages divorcing spouses to attend at least one session of mediation prior to petitioning for a trial.
+Jewish Law strongly encourages divorcing spouses to attend at least one mediation session or petition for a trial.
 The Beth Din of America employs a mediator who can serve as a go-between and facilitator of discussion for parties interested in moving forward with the process.
 This is a commonality between the Jewish courts and civil courts.
 Any opportunity to avoid lengthy and costly legal battles should always be taken advantage of.

-When a marriage has run its course and reconciliation and settlement is not possible, the spouses will apply through the beit din for a get.
-Taking the beit din as a whole, this body serves as a supervisor during the obtaining of a get, as a decider of financial and custodial issues related to the divorce and 3) helping men and women to be able to remarry once their divorce has been finalized.
+When a marriage has run its course and reconciliation and settlement are impossible, the spouses will apply through the beit din for a get.
+Taking the beit din as a whole, this body serves as a supervisor while obtaining a get, as a decider of financial and custodial issues related to the divorce, and 3) helping men and women remarry once their divorce has been finalized.

 Prenuptial agreements as a part of marrying within the Jewish faith

 A court that oversees individual beit dins is the Beth Din of America.
 This body encourages the use of prenuptial agreements that state in part that any disputes in the marriage must be submitted to the Beth Din of America.
-Also, even after the divorce has been filed the husband still has a responsibility to the wife to pay towards her support and maintenance as long as the marriage is still legal.
+Also, even after the divorce has been filed, the husband still has a responsibility to pay towards her support and maintenance as long as the marriage is still legal.

 These two goals are outlined in any prenuptial agreement obtained through a beit din.
 Prenuptial agreements are seen as a mechanism to help ensure the health and success of marriages in the Jewish community.